This article contains affiliate links that I receive compensation for at no cost to you. Thank you for supporting my site!

 There were a couple of World War II planes suspended from the ceiling (a Spitfire & a Zero), along with a Hall of Memories that included lists of Kiwis who died in WWII and later wars.
 It was a somber hallway filled with flags, and a fitting memorial to those who gave their lives defending New Zealand.

-In another gallery, there was a temporary installation called Gallipoli in Minecraft.
+In another gallery of the Auckland War Memorial Museum, there was a temporary installation called Gallipoli in Minecraft.
 I had learned about the Gallipoli campaign on my visit to the National Museum in Wellington, but this exhibit was targeted to a younger demographic.
 If on the surface it seemed a bit odd to have a Minecraft exhibit, if this helps get kids interested in history, then I’m all for it.

 In addition to an exhibit about the World War I trenches, there was also a room about the New Zealand Wars between the government and the Maori in the mid-1800s.
 These displays could have easily been one-sided, so I was glad to see that both sides of the conflict were represented.

-The last room I visited was an even larger memorial hall with more names than the Hall of Memories.
+The last room I visited in the Auckland War Memorial Museum was an even larger memorial hall with more names than the Hall of Memories.
 This was for World War I. In a corner, there was another room that served as a Holocaust memorial.

 It took about two hours to see all of the museum.
 Since the weather was a bit better, I then walked north through the rest of the Auckland Domain toward the harbor.